Bobby Kotick Net Worth

 During the latter part of the 2010s, Kotick focused more on esports and established the Overwatch League.
 In 2017, it was announced that Bobby Kotick had become the longest-serving head of any publicly-traded tech company.
 Bobby's recent expansion efforts include the production of video games based on Activision Blizzard's most popular video games.

-Stock Sales: According to company filings, in the two decades between January 2000 and March 2020, Bobby has sold roughly $450 million worth of Activision stock.
-A large chunk of that windfall came in August 2016 when he sold $347 million worth of his shares.
+According to company filings, in the two decades between January 2000 and March 2020, Bobby sold roughly $450 million worth of Activision stock.
+A large chunk of that windfall came from one sale in August 2016 when he sold $347 million worth of his shares.

 Individuals came forward with shocking stories.
 Some of these employees were skipping meals due to their lack of available funds.
 Some reportedly "binged" free coffee served at the cafeteria as a way to suppress their appetites.
 One employee even admitted that they chose not to have children because of their low wages.